couchbaselabs/docs-ng/content/couchbase-manual-2.2/command-line-interface-for-administration.markdown

 | avg_max      | The average max depth of a vbucket hash table
 | avg_min      | The average min depth of a vbucket hash table
 | largest_max  | The largest hash table depth of in all vbuckets
-| largest_min  | The the largest minimum hash table depth of all vbuckets
+| largest_min  | The largest minimum hash table depth of all vbuckets
 | max_count    | The largest number of items in a vbucket
 | min_count    | The smallest number of items in a vbucket
 | total_counts | The total number of items in all vbuckets